JosephEoff/josepheoff.github.io/_posts/2019-10-27-leddriver.md

 mathjax: true
 ---
 {% include lib/mathjax.html %}
-Whiling away a rainy Sunday afternoon with a block of salt and an LED
+Whiling away a rainy Sunday afternoon with a block of salt and an LED.

 |Block of rocksalt and a GU4 3 watt LED|
 |--------------|